All About Taxation of Mutual Funds In India

 Photo by rupixen.com on Unsplash

-If you are a mutual fund investor or planning to be one, then it would be wise to know the taxation of Mutual Funds so you may plan your investments and withdrawals accordingly.
+if you are a mutual fund investor or planning to be one, then it would be wise to know the taxation of Mutual Funds so you may plan your investments and withdrawals accordingly.
 Tax rules get reviewed every financial year, so it becomes necessary to remain updated with the latest rules to plan your finances well.

 Taxation of mutual funds essentially depends upon three parameters: